ageesea/laravel-template-adminlte-3/README.md

 > You can run `npm run prod` to compile javascript files in production mode

-> You can also run `npm run watch` to watch your javascript files an compile when there's a changes.
+> You can also run `npm run watch` to watch your javascript files and compile when there's a change.

 10. Done!
 You can now modify the template according to your project specifications.